OzoneBht1/chat-app-rest/README.md

 Once the Docker containers have been built and started successfully, you can access the application by navigating to http://localhost:8000 in your web browser.

+**ASGI Server**

+The application is served using the ASGI protocol, and it utilizes Daphne as the ASGI server for handling WebSocket connections.

 ## Rest API Documentation

 The application comes with Swagger UI integrated to easily explore and interact with the API endpoints.
 To access the API documentation, you can visit: